Object-Oriented Programming

 Katie Herzog

-with Essays by Amelia Acker and Andrew Choate
+With Essays by Amelia Acker and Andrew Choate

-Dimensions: 8.75” x 11.5” x 0.5” 116 pages
+Dimensions: 8.75” x 11.5” x 0.5”

 ISBN: 978-0-9814623-6-3